arkanes-wetroque/Prog_BigData_Madrid/README.md

 ### Dependencies
-*We are still working of the project so at the moment we only put the main librairies used*
+*We are still working of the project so at the moment we only put the main librairies used (Everything will be translated in spanish before the end of the project*
 * Pandas
 * Dash
 * Numpy